Thomann DNA

 In this section, you'll learn which career paths you can choose from and how our feedback culture works.

-Basics: Seniority
+Basics: Seniority and soft skills

 Regardless your career path, there are a couple of general expectations tied to your personal seniority.
 We're not into the big title game but this overview helps you to understand what behavior we expect when placing people in their according roles.

-As a trainee you'll be making your first steps within your subject area.
+At this stage, you'll be making your first steps within your subject area.
 You'll acquire some basic knowledge and start to know what you're talking about.

 Junior